-Through PERs in STI, data and information are consolidated to create a map of the outputs, outcomes and the developmental impact of public expenditures on STI, with a particular focus on instruments that support business innovation (e.g. grants, vouchers, loans, tax incentives, technology extension, open innovation, etc.).
-The gathering of data, information and evidence for the PERs in STI follows a mixed methods approach that combines primary data sources (surveys, interviews and focus groups) and secondary sources of data (policy records and data sets).
-Analyses of data gathered focus on three main sources of deficiencies: (i) programme design/implementation, (ii) institutional conditions and (iii) the composition/ level of public expenditure.
+Through PERs in STI, data and information are consolidated to create a map of the outputs, outcomes and developmental impact from public expenditures on STI, with a particular focus on instruments that support business innovation (e.g., grants, vouchers, loans, tax incentives, technology extension, open innovation, etc).
+The gathering of data, information and evidence for the PERs in STI follows a mix-methods approach that combines primary data sources (surveys, interviews and focus groups) and secondary sources of data (policy records and data sets).
+Analyses of data gathered focus on three main sources of deficiencies: (i) program design/implementation; (ii) institutional conditions; and the (iii) composition/level of public expenditure.

 The role of international partnerships in operationalising the PERs in STI methodology is not explicitly stated.
 However, cooperation and contribution to data source(s) by partners is explicitly outlined.
-For example, the guidance notes articulate the role of partners such as the OECD, UN COMTRADE and UNE-SCO UIS as data sources that contribute to the wealth of the micro and macro data that constitute the WB database.
-Furthermore, the PERs in STI methodology recognise sources such as UNCTAD's STIP Reviews, ERAWATCH and INNOTREND Country Reports as useful sources of information that help inform the PERs in STI exercise.
+For example, the guidance notes articulate the role of partners such as the OECD, UN COMPTRADE and UNESCO UIS as data sources that contribute to the wealth of the micro and macro data that constitute the WB database34.
+Furthermore, the PERs in STI methodology recognises sources such as UNCTAD's STIP Reviews, ERAWATCH and INNOTREND Country Reports, as useful sources of information that help inform the PERs in STI exercise.

-The WB PERs in STI methodology may be used to help countries set specific targets through a detailed country needs assessment.
-Typically, the assessment includes a relative comparison (benchmark) of the country's performance (outcomes)35 and National Innovation System (NIS)36 vis-à-vis regional/structural
+The WB PERs in STI methodology may be used to help countries set specific targets through detailed country needs assessment.
+Typically, the assessment includes relative comparison (benchmark) of the country's performance (outcomes)35 and National Innovation System (NIS)36 vis-à-vis regional/structural peer countries.
+These metrics can help establish the baseline and new targets before implementing a STI for SDGs roadmap.